Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: EMIC experiments

 \section{EMIC experiments}

-To gain insight into the existence of self-sustained oscillations in the ocean circulation, numerical simulations are conducted using an idealized setup of the EMIC cGENIE \cite{Ridgwell2007}. cGENIE consists of a reduced physics (frictional geostrophic) 3D ocean circulation model coupled to a 2D energy-moisture-balance atmospheric component plus sea-ice module.
-(Although we do not show the results of it here, cGENIE also includes a state-of-the-art representation of marine biogeochemistry e.g. [35].)
-Compared to CMIP6 Earth System models, the simplified climatic component of cGENIE offers a rapid model integration time, permitting the model to be run for tens of thousands of years.
+To gain insight into the existence of self-sustained oscillations in the ocean circulation, numerical simulations are conducted using an idealised setup of the EMIC cGENIE \cite{Ridgwell2007}. cGENIE consists of a reduced physics (frictional geostrophic) 3D ocean circulation model coupled to a 2D energy-moisture-balance atmospheric component plus sea-ice module.
+Although we do not show the results of it here, cGENIE also includes a state-of-the-art representation of marine biogeochemistry.
+Compared to CMIP6 Earth system models, the simplified climatic component of cGENIE offers a rapid model integration time, permitting the model to be run for tens of thousands of years.

-The adopted idealized cGENIE setup is ``Drake World''.
-This differs slightly from the classic MIT GCM implementation \cite{Ferreira2010} and rather than a purely numerical barrier to flow, is characterized by a thin strip of land extending southwards to 45\degree S and a 5-km deep flat-bottomed ocean everywhere else.
-The model uses a 36$\times$36 equal-area horizontal grid, with 16 unevenly-spaced $z$-coordinate vertical levels in the ocean (Fig.~\ref{fig:DW}(a)).
-We apply idealized boundary conditions of zonally averaged wind stress and speed, plus a zonally averaged planetary albedo, following Vervoort et al. \cite{Veervort2021} and van de Velde et al. \cite{Velde2021} (Fig.~\ref{fig:DW}(b)).
-The solar constant is set to modern (1368 W m$^{-2}$).
-The physical parameters controlling the model climatology follow Cao et al. \cite{Cao2009}.
-Additional experiments are conducted using an alternative, idealized continental configuration with a strip of land extending from the North Pole to the South Pole (``Ridge World'' \cite{Ferreira2010, pohl22}) and everything else unchanged.
+The adopted idealised cGENIE setup is ``Drake World''.
+This differs slightly from the classic MIT GCM implementation \cite{Ferreira2010}, but is primarily characterised by a thin strip of land extending southwards to 45\degree S and a 5-km deep flat-bottomed ocean everywhere else (Fig.~\ref{fig:DW}(a)).
+The model uses a 36$\times$36 equal-area horizontal grid, with 16 unevenly-spaced $z$-coordinate vertical levels in the ocean.
+We apply idealised boundary conditions of zonally averaged wind stress and speed, plus a zonally averaged planetary albedo, following Vervoort \emph{et al.} \cite{Veervort2024} and van de Velde \emph{et al.} \cite{Velde2021} (Fig.~\ref{fig:DW}(b)).
+The solar constant is set to the modern value (1368 W m$^{-2}$).
+The physical parameters controlling the model climatology follow Cao \emph{et al.} \cite{Cao2009}.
+Additional experiments are conducted using an alternative, idealised continental configuration with a strip of land extending from the North Pole to the South Pole (``Ridge World'' \cite{Ferreira2010, pohl22}) and everything else unchanged.